jedda/step-posture-connector/README.md

 Note that this "Device Provisioning UDID" is not the "Hardware UUID" (or UDID as reported to some MDMs), but instead the "Device Provisioning UDID" (viewable in macOS System Information/Report) which is not by default captured by MDM.

 When using MDM providers for matching, this means the Device Provisioning UDID isn't really a suitable candidate as a matching identifier, so for Jamf we currently support Device Serial Number only.
 I can't find a lot of documentation on this, so if i'm wrong here or there is a better way I'd love to be pointed in a better direction.

+### Questions, Issues & Discussions

+Feel free to [start a discussion](https://github.com/jedda/step-posture-connector/discussions) or [create an issue](https://github.com/jedda/step-posture-connector/issues).
+You are also welcome to [DM me on the Mac Admins Slack](https://macadmins.slack.com/team/U1QABUHAR).